CLICK TO SHOP OUR BLACK FRIDAY SALE!

 While estrogen can be dramatic (and we love her for it), progesterone is your chill friend—the one who brings snacks and reminds you to breathe.
 It's anti-inflammatory, supports GABA (your calming neurotransmitter), and helps modulate the immune system.

-When progesterone drops (like it does in perimenopause or with chronic stress), the gut becomes more vulnerable to inflammation and dysbiosis.
+When progesterone drops (like it does in perimenopause or with chronic stress), the gut becomes more vulnerable to disruptions in microbial balance.
 Which means… not-so-happy microbes, more bloating, more brain fog, and less serotonin.

 Let's not forget about testosterone, which women have too—especially in early midlife.
 This hormone is linked to energy, mood, and muscle mass.
 Some gut bacteria actually help regulate testosterone metabolism, and there's evidence that a disrupted microbiome can reduce androgen levels.
 Source